dfbr/pythonLessons/README.md

 - Wednesday 16th September, 10am - 3pm RFB Auditorium 5

 Drop-in session:
-- Thursday 26th September, 10am - 12 midday (location TBC)
+- Thursday 26th September, 10am - 12 midday (GEO KvartSitten)

 The schedule will vary based on the speed of work but we will have a short (5-10 minute) break at around 11am, lunch (30 minutes) at around 12:30 and a further short break at around 2pm.